hadcomfort/hadcomfort.github.io/advisor/ownservice_discharged_checkdd214_discharge.md

 ---
 layout: default
-title: Own Service: Discharged - Check DD Form 214 for Discharge
+title: "Own Service: Discharged - Check DD Form 214 for Discharge"
 ---

 Your DD Form 214 (Certificate of Release or Discharge from Active Duty) will state the character of your service.
 Please review this document.
 Once you have this information, you can restart or continue.